Daijishou/Daijishou-SDK/README.md

-# Daijishou-Extension-SDK
+# Daijishou-SDK
-Daijishou Extension SDK written in Node.js.
+Daijishou SDK for Extensions, DSESS and more written in Node.js.